katiestar99/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 .. _general_precedence_rules:

-Controlling how Ansible behaves: precedence rules
+Controlling how Assible behaves: precedence rules
 =================================================

-To give you maximum flexibility in managing your environments, Ansible offers many ways to control how Ansible behaves: how it connects to managed nodes, how it works once it has connected.
+To give you maximum flexibility in managing your environments, Assible offers many ways to control how Assible behaves: how it connects to managed nodes, how it works once it has connected.
-If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define Ansible behavior in several different places and pass that information to Ansible in several different ways.
+If you use Assible to manage a large number of servers, network devices, and cloud resources, you may define Assible behavior in several different places and pass that information to Assible in several different ways.
 This flexibility is convenient, but it can backfire if you do not understand the precedence rules.

 These precedence rules apply to any setting that can be defined in multiple ways (by configuration settings, command-line options, playbook keywords, variables).